-Most programs will require you to take the GRE and report OTCAS requires that you submit an official transcript your GRE score via OTCAS.
-You will self-report your scores from every school where you have attended at least on the application, but you must also send the programs one class.
-Transcripts must be mailed directly from the an official score report from ETS to complete your school's registrar's office or can be send electronically via application.
-To submit your official scores, visit the ETS Credentials Solutions, Parchment, or National Student website.
-Four score reports are included in your testing Clearinghouse if your school uses one of those services. fee, and you may send additional score reports for \$27 In addition, you must manually enter all the information per recipient.
-Most OT programs have a specific OTCAS included on the transcript.
-Uploading your transcripts GRE code that is different from the institution's regular accurately is one of the most important pieces of your GRE code.
-Check this list to see if the programs you are application.
-This not only demonstrates your academic applying to have an OTCAS GRE code.
-If not, you will need performance, but it also certifies your attendance in to check with the institution to see how they prefer to various schools and paints a picture of your academic receive your scores. career.
+Most programs will require you to take the GRE and report your GRE score via OTCAS.
+You will self-report your scores on the application, but you must also send the programs an official score report from ETS to complete your application.
+To submit your official scores, visit the ETS website.
+Four score reports are included in your testing fee, and you may send additional score reports for \$27 per recipient.
+Most OT programs have a specific OTCAS GRE code that is different from the institution's regular GRE code.
+Check this list to see if the programs you are applying to have an OTCAS GRE code.
+If not, you will need to check with the institution to see how they prefer to receive your scores.

-OR LETTERS OF RECOMMENDATION
+EVALUATIONS, REFERENCES, OR LETTERS OF RECOMMENDATION